librenms/librenms/doc/Extensions/Authentication.md

 $config['sso']['group_delimiter'] = ';';
 ```

-The mechanism expects to find a delimited list of groups within the
+This mechanism expects to find a delimited list of groups within the
 attribute that ___sso\_group\_attr___ points to.
 This should be an
 associative array of group name keys, with privilege levels as
 values.
 The mechanism will scan the list and find the ___highest___
 privilege level that the user is entitled to, and assign that value to
 the user.

+If there are no matches between the user's groups and the
+___sso\_group\_level\_map___, the user will be assigned the privilege level
+specified in the ___sso\_static\_level___ variable, with a default of 0 (no access).
+This feature can be used to provide a default access level (such as read-only)
+to all authenticated users.

-This format may be specific to Shibboleth; other relying party
+Additionally, this format may be specific to Shibboleth; other relying party
 software may need changes to the mechanism (e.g. ___mod\_auth\_mellon___
 may create pseudo arrays).